KallMeKris

-Kristina Lee Halliwell Collins (born July 1, 1996), also known as Kallmekris, is a Canadian social media personality and comedian from British Columbia.
-She is known for her skits that range from thirty seconds to a minute long.
-Collins began posting on TikTok in April 2020.
-As of November 2025, she has 50.6 million followers, making her the most-followed TikToker from Canada and the 34th overall.
-Her YouTube channel, which she began uploading to in 2020, has 12.7 million subscribers as of November 2025.
+Kristina Lee "Kris" Halliwell Collins (born July 1, 1996), better known as Kallmekris, is a Canadian social media personality and actress.
+Known for her skits that range from thirty seconds to a minute long, Collins began posting on TikTok in April 2020.
+As of September 2026, she has 50.3 million followers, making her the most-followed TikToker from Canada and the 40th overall.
+Her YouTube channel, which she began uploading to in 2020, has 13.1 million subscribers as of September 2026.
 In July 2025, Collins made her feature directorial debut with the found footage horror film, House on Eden.

+Born in Abbotsford, British Columbia, Collins attended the University of the Fraser Valley but dropped out before graduating.
+She then resumed her previous career as a hair stylist until April 2020 and the COVID-19 pandemic.
+Collins registered her TikTok account on April 9, 2020, and posted her first video that day: a lip-sync to the audio of a line spoken by John C. Reilly in the 2008 film Step Brothers.

-Early life
+Early life and education

 Kristina Lee Halliwell Collins was born on July 1, 1996 in Abbotsford, British Columbia, Canada.
 She was raised in a conservative family and is the second-oldest of three sisters and two brothers.
 Collins wanted to pursue a career in stand-up comedy from an early age.
 Because she came from a larger family and felt like she was not receiving enough attention, she found out how to express herself through comedy.
 "I kind of wanted to shine in any way I could in the family and try to get maybe a little bit of attention...[through] cracking jokes, maybe being a little bit of an asshole sometimes so my parents would notice me."

+At the age of 14, Collins started a house cleaning business which she kept up until she was 23.
+After dropping out of the University of the Fraser Valley to become a teacher, she started working as a hairdresser and working on TV shows out of her parents' home.